 - Washington Summer Meals Guide

-- USDA Summer Meals Outreach Toolkit (English, with customizable templates)
+- USDA Summer Meals Outreach Toolkit (En, customizable)

-- USDA Summer Meals Outreach Toolkit (Spanish, with customizable templates)
+- USDA Summer Meals Outreach Toolkit (Sp, customizable)

-- Food Research Action Center - Standards of Excellence in Summer Food Programs
+- Food Research Action Center's Standards of Excellence in Summer Food Programs

 - 47 Ways to Promote the Summer Meals Program